DecisionsDev/odm-docker-kubernetes/platform/roks/README.md

 ### 6. Deploy ODM to support sticky session on ROKS

-The ODM Decision Center component needs sticky session, also named session affinity(https://kubernetes.io/docs/reference/networking/virtual-ips/#session-affinity).
+The ODM Decision Center component needs sticky session, also named [session affinity](https://kubernetes.io/docs/reference/networking/virtual-ips/#session-affinity).
 As explained in [OpenShift documentation](https://docs.openshift.com/container-platform/4.15/networking/routes/route-configuration.html#nw-using-cookies-keep-route-statefulness_route-configuration), using a passthrough route for Decision Center is not enough to allow sticky session.
 It's the reason why we will use a [reencrypt route](https://docs.openshift.com/container-platform/4.15/networking/routes/secured-routes.html#nw-ingress-creating-a-reencrypt-route-with-a-custom-certificate_secured-routes).